fkyros/fdf/README.md

 - bits per pixel (bpp): the amount of color information contained in each pixel in an image. also called 'depth of image'

 - size line (line length): number of bytes used to store one line of the image in memory

+- interpolation: process in which we use known values to guess unknown values

 ### bresenham